-- 6.1 There is little value in comparing 2003 with later years because a quarter of frontage in that year was not recorded. - 6.2 Considering that much of the change from E(c) [formerly A2] to Sui Generis between 2013 and 2018 was due to the national reclassifying of
+- 6.1 There is little value in comparing 2003 with later years because a quarter of frontage in that year was not recorded. - 6.2 New permitted developments were introduced in 2013 which allowed greater flexibility of changes-of-use for retail units.
+These rights had little impact on the frontages because the proportions of uses have remained relatively stable since, with E(a) [formerly A1] use remaining the most prominent.